Dead & Bloated: Background

-Guitarist Dean DeLeo stated: "I was working at a guitar shop [LAB Sound] on the corner of Sunset and Gardner, and Scott was actually working catty-cornered across the street, driving models to their photo shoots.
+Bassist Robert DeLeo said on the song's origins:I was working at a guitar shop [LAB Sound] on the corner of Sunset and Gardner, and Scott was actually working catty-cornered across the street, driving models to their photo shoots.
 When either one of us had a musical idea, we'd call each other.
 He would usually have more time to run over and work it out.
 It was perfect because, since I was in a guitar shop, I could pick up a guitar right there.
 Scott didn't really play an instrument.
 When he had an idea, he would hum it to me.
-And 'Dead and Bloated,' was one of those things; he hummed that verse riff to me."
+And 'Dead and Bloated,' was one of those things; he hummed that verse riff to me.Drummer Eric Kretz recalls him and Weiland were at a Mexican restaurant in Beverly Hills, California, when he stated "hey, man.
+I came up with this idea," and started singing, "I am smelli'’ like a rose …" Veins popped out of his neck in excitement.
+"So we just started pounding the table to the rhythm of what he had going on, and, man, we were working on something good here," Kretz remembers.